WorkCafe/app/readme.md

 Uses GeoJSON.
 Hosted on GitHub.

+Check [WorkCafe/workcafe.github.io](https://github.com/WorkCafe/workcafe.github.io) repository on how to add new venues and locations.

 [![Build Status](https://travis-ci.org/WorkCafe/app.png?branch=master)](https://travis-ci.org/WorkCafe/app)

-This is the application that powers the website.
+These are the application sources that power the website.

-It is written in Ember.js and uses Bootstrap.
+The application is written in Ember.js and uses Bootstrap.
 It is based on [Broccoli Boilerplate](https://github.com/iMedicare/emberjs-broccoli-boilerplate).

-## Contributions

-Edit the files inside the `data` repository and send a pull request.

-### Adding your city

-Edit the `data/cities.json` file.

-### Adding a new venue

-The city venue files use GeoJSON format.
-To find more about GeoJSON check [the GitHub help](https://help.github.com/articles/mapping-geojson-files-on-github).

-If your city venue file exists, you should find it inside the `data/locations/` folder.

-You will want to edit it and append a new entry to `features`.

-If you city does not exist, create a new one using the same filename as the city ID.

-Check the existing files for boilerplate data before creating a new file.

 ## Development

 You will need Node.js installed first.

-We use `nvm` to get Node up and running.
+Try `nvm` to get Node.js up and running easily.

 Once set, follow the installation steps: